 Coffee is a matter of personal taste, but we recommend a classic medium roast for this recipe.
-Choose something with sweet flavor notes like caramel, brown sugar, milk chocolate, vanilla, or toasted nuts.
+Choose something with sweet flavour notes like caramel, brown sugar, milk chocolate, vanilla, or toasted nuts.
 A dark roast can be too bitter.
 A light roast can be quite acidic and, when paired with vodka, runs the risk of curdling the cream.

 How to Make a White Russian Cocktail

 Coffee and booze are a natural pairing.
-Of course, it makes perfect sense to combine our two favorite chemical vices, caffeine, and alcohol.
+Of course, it makes perfect sense to combine our two favourite chemical vices, caffeine, and alcohol.
 You’ll find regional coffee cocktails all over the world.
 In Spain, there’s the Cafe Corretto.
 In Mexico, there’s the Carajillo drink.
 And in America, there’s the White Russian.
 That’s right, the only thing Russian about this made-in-the-USA beverage is its vodka (3).

 Let’s get this White Russian drink recipe started.